 - You may have applesauce, Jello, soft breads,ice cream, sherbet, Italian ices, pasta or eggs.

 - Soups, broiled fish, stewed chicken, mashed potatoes and cooked vegetables can be added to your diet as your comfort indicates.

 - Ensure and Boost supply excellent added nutrition.
 These are especially indicated if other soft foods are not taken in.

-- Please avoid acidic foods such as tomatoes, orange juice, and citrus fruits.
+- Please avoid acidic foods such as tomatoes, orange juice, citrus fruits, and Carbonated Beverages

 ABOVE ALL, EAT A NUTRITIOUS DIET WITH SOFT FOODS.